zailleh/my-slacky/README.md

 * jQuery
 * Underscore

+### Authentication
+Presently, for testing purposes, the authentication has a hard-coded key.
+The key included in this repository is not valid and for example only.
+This app should implement oAuth2 authentication when the user loads it so that it is added to the group of their choice and the key stored locally only.

 ### Slack API Methods Used:
 | Method | Permissions Required |
 | ------ | -------------------- |